-(33) “Crude oil” means any naturally occurring flammable mixture of hydrocarbons found in geologic formations.
+(34) “Crude oil” means any naturally occurring flammable mixture of hydrocarbons found in geologic formations.

-(34) “Deferral” means a delay or change in the applicability of a scheduled applicable clean fuel standard for a period of time, accomplished pursuant to an order issued under OAR 340-253-2000 or -2100, or the agency’s authority under sections 164 or 165, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017).
+(35) “Deferral” means a delay or change in the applicability of a scheduled applicable clean fuel standard for a period of time, accomplished pursuant to an order issued under OAR 340-253-2000 or -2100, or under the agency’s authority in ORS 468A.273 and 468A.274.

-(35) “Deficit” means a unit of measure generated when a fuel with a carbon intensity that is more than the applicable clean fuel standard is produced, imported, or dispensed for use in Oregon, such that one deficit is equal to one metric ton of carbon dioxide equivalent that is emitted as a result of the use of the fuel as compared to a fuel that precisely met the clean fuel standard.
+(36) “Deficit” means a unit of measure generated when a fuel with a carbon intensity that is more than the applicable clean fuel standard is produced, imported, or dispensed for use in Oregon, such that one deficit is equal to one metric ton of carbon dioxide equivalent that is emitted as a result of the use of the fuel as compared to a fuel that precisely met the clean fuel standard.